David Beerling: Research and career

-Earth's atmospheric CO₂ history
+Earth's atmospheric carbon dioxide history

-An important early success of his biophysical approach to palaeobotany was the discovery of evidence for a substantial increase in the atmospheric CO₂ concentration and 'super-greenhouse' conditions across the Triassic-Jurassic (Tr-J) boundary, 200 million years ago, based on analyses of fossil stomata and leaf morphology from Greenland.
+An important early success of his biophysical approach to palaeobotany was the discovery of evidence for a substantial increase in the atmospheric CO2 concentration and 'super-greenhouse' conditions across the Triassic-Jurassic (Tr-J) boundary, 200 million years ago, based on analyses of fossil stomata and leaf morphology from Greenland.
 This causally linked a catastrophic extinction event with the break-up of Pangaea.
 Before his group's work, the Tr-J extinction represented one of the most poorly understood of the so-called 'big-five' mass extinctions in the Phanerozoic (past 540 million years).
 His paper resulted in major new international research programmes that subsequently identified evidence confirming the carbon cycle perturbation in marine and terrestrial sediments world-wide.
 He extended this discovery by evaluating hypothesized causal mechanisms with numerical geochemical carbon cycle modelling in collaboration with the Yale University geochemist Robert Berner.

-Beerling was the only UK participant in an international consortium led by James Hansen (former Director of the Goddard Institute for Space Studies) analysing Cenozoic CO₂ and palaeoclimate evidence to investigate the broader societal question of the target CO₂ level required to avoid 'dangerous' anthropogenic interference of the climate system.
+Beerling was the only UK participant in an international consortium led by James Hansen (former Director of the Goddard Institute for Space Studies) analysing Cenozoic CO2 and palaeoclimate evidence to investigate the broader societal question of the target CO2 level required to avoid 'dangerous' anthropogenic interference of the climate system.
 Stabilization of human-made greenhouse gases in the atmosphere at a level avoiding this concern is a core objective of the United Nations Framework Convention on Climate Change.
-The resulting 2008 'Target CO₂' paper made the front page of the UK newspaper The Guardian which commented:
+The resulting 2008 'Target CO2' paper made the front page of the UK newspaper The Guardian which commented: